-• In which economic sectors were the investments made?
+In which economic sectors were the investments made?

-As the portfolio is invested solely in UCITS, the look-through by sector was not carried out during this financial year.
-However, due diligence is carried out on the asset managers of the UCITS in which we invest to ensure that they comply with our exclusion policy, on a "best effort" basis.
+As the portfolio is invested solely in funds, the look-through by sector was not carried out during this financial year.
+However, due diligence is carried out on the asset managers of the funds in which we invest in order to ensure that these funds comply with our extra-financial exclusions in a best effort manner.